memres/music/README.md

 # music
-Listen to hit music of the world.
+Listen to region-specific hit songs of the world.